 Module common

 This document contains technical documentation for the common module.
-To browse the source code, please visit the repository on GitHub.
+To browse the source code, visit the repository on GitHub.

 This module contains a large collection of VHDL entities and packages that are useful in everyday FPGA design.